stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 - 👩🏻‍💻 Software engineer at Bloomberg in NYC
 - ✨ Core developer of [numpydoc](https://github.com/numpy/numpydoc) and creator of [numpydoc's pre-commit hook](https://numpydoc.readthedocs.io/en/latest/validation.html#docstring-validation-using-pre-commit-hook), which uses static code analysis
 - ✍ Author of "[Hands-On Data Analysis with Pandas](https://stefaniemolin.com/books/Hands-On-Data-Analysis-with-Pandas-2nd-edition/)"
-- 🎓 Bachelor's in operations research from Columbia University
+- 🎓 Bachelor's degree in operations research from Columbia University
-- 🎓 Master's in computer science (ML specialization) from Georgia Tech
+- 🎓 Master's degree in computer science from Georgia Tech

 [notes]
 This is a highly-technical keynote, but don't worry about getting lost or trying to take pictures of the code as its up on the screen because the slides are self-contained, and I have made them publicly-available on my website.